Why DC is used not AC for excitation of Synchronous Alternator and Motor?

 The simple answer is if we give AC supply to the field winding of the synchronous motor then the magnetic locking between the stator field and rotor field will not be created.

-In rotating machines(both generator and motor), Dynamically Induced EMF works not Statically induced emf.
+In rotating machines(both generator and motor), Dynamically Induced EMF works not Statically induced EMF.
 When the flux is constant and the conductor changes its position then the induced emf is called Dynamically induced emf.
 When the conductor is constant and the flux is changing then the induced emf is called statically induced emf.

-In the alternator, as the rotor conductor changes its position as the rotor rotating so constant flux is to be produced in the rotor winding and it is possible only when the DC supply is given to the rotor winding.
+In the alternator, as the rotor conductor changes its position as the rotor rotates so constant flux is to be produced in the rotor winding and it is possible only when the DC supply is given to the rotor winding.

 Read Also:

-- [Actual Difference] Between Synchronous Motor and Induction Motor
+- Actual Difference Between Synchronous Motor and Induction Motor

 Thank you for visiting the website. keep visiting for more updates.